jhaglu20/joelhaglund.com/_posts/2022-04-30-What I Think Of The Surface Book 1.markdown

 ---
 layout: post
-title:  "Building A Mechanical Keyboard Was Harder Than I thought"
+title:  "What I Think Of The Surface Book 1"
 date:   2022-04-30 09:30:14 -0500
-categories: Test
+categories: Reviews
 ---
 		Recently I bought a surface Book 1.
 I bought it to replace a HP windows tablet that I was using for basic tasks at work.
 I like the tablet form